Rectum, prolapse of

 A 10% rating requires: Spontaneously reducible prolapse that is not repairable.
 A 100% rating requires: Persistent irreducible prolapse, repairable or unrepairable.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Rectum, prolapse of?
+What evidence supports a higher rating for Rectum, prolapse of?

-What is the C&P exam like for Rectum, prolapse of?
+What happens at the C&P exam for Rectum, prolapse of?

 Get a Personalized Rating Analysis